The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Members disadvantaged by the introduction of, or by reductions in, the lifetime allowance could apply to protect their pension savings.
 The various protections are discussed below.

 Each time a member crystallises some benefits from a pension (known as a benefit crystallisation event (BCE)), the capital value of benefits drawn is calculated and the lifetime allowance prorated.
-The re
+The reduction is pro rata rather than £1 for £1 as the amount of the lifetime allowance has varied over the period since the rules were introduced in 2006.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.